-- Race 1 Practice time
+Race 1 - Practice time

 - a.
 Participants allowed on course

 - b.
 Head Coaches & Referees meeting at Finish Line

-- c.
-Participants line up for the identification by the Clerk of the Course
+- Participants line up for the identification by the Clerk of the Course

 - d.
-Instructions from the starter
+Instructions from the meet referee

 - e.
 Race 1 begins

 Race 2 - Practice time